freedomofpress/securedrop-ux/README.md

 # Welcome to the SecureDrop UX Wiki

-This repo is only a wiki, and is the place for active or interested contributors to SecureDrop's experience design and user research efforts to collaborate.
+This repo is only a wiki and an issues/projects tracker, and is the place for active or interested contributors to SecureDrop's experience design and user research efforts to collaborate.
 This is also our resource for all contributors to learn more about the human needs SecureDrop has been (and is actively being) shaped to serve. [**Get started**](https://github.com/freedomofpress/securedrop-ux/wiki)

 #### [Meetings](https://github.com/freedomofpress/securedrop-ux/wiki/Meetings)  ·  [Resources](https://github.com/freedomofpress/securedrop-ux/wiki#resources) ·  [Research Projects](https://github.com/freedomofpress/securedrop-ux/wiki#user-research)  ·  [Design Projects](https://github.com/freedomofpress/securedrop-ux/wiki#experience-design)  ·  [Qubes Workstation Experience](https://github.com/freedomofpress/securedrop-ux/wiki/Qubes-Journalist-Workstation)*